๐Ÿ“ฆOperations Management

 Capacity Lead Strategy

-• Proactive expansion before demand materializes—builds capacity in anticipation of growth to capture market share early
+• Proactive expansion before demand materializes.
+You build capacity in anticipation of growth to capture market share early.

-• Accepts risk of underutilization if forecasted demand doesn't arrive, but avoids stockouts and lost customers
+• Accepts the risk of underutilization if forecasted demand doesn't arrive, but avoids stockouts and lost customers.

-• Best for high-growth or competitive markets where being first matters more than efficiency
+• Best for high-growth or competitive markets where being first matters more than efficiency.
+Think of a cloud computing provider building data centers ahead of projected user growth.

 Capacity Lag Strategy

-• Reactive expansion only after demand is confirmed—waits for evidence before committing capital
+• Reactive expansion only after demand is confirmed.
+You wait for evidence before committing capital.

-• Best for stable, predictable markets where demand forecasting is reliable and customers will wait
+• Best for stable, predictable markets where demand forecasting is reliable and customers will tolerate short delays.

 Match Capacity Strategy

-Compare: Lead vs. Lag Strategy—both are timing decisions, but Lead accepts cost risk while Lag accepts service risk.
-If an FRQ describes a fast-growing market with aggressive competitors, Lead is your answer; if it describes a mature, stable industry, argue for Lag.
+Compare: Lead vs. Lag Strategy are both timing decisions, but Lead accepts cost risk while Lag accepts service risk.
+If a question describes a fast-growing market with aggressive competitors, Lead is your answer.
+If it describes a mature, stable industry, argue for Lag.

 Quantitative Decision Tools